 The foremost VBAC concept is that of a view.
-From an implementation perspective, a view is a regular directory within the directory containing the owner's home directory (like /home).
+From an implementation perspective, a view is a regular directory within the directory containing the owner's home directory (like/home).
 In other words it is a sibling directory to the owner home directory.

-However, the view directory has a special name of the form: ".owner.uview.username" or ".owner.gview.groupname" or ".owner.oview".
+However, the view directory has a special name of the form: '.owner.uview. username' or '.owner.gview.groupname' or '.owner,oview'.
 This name is restricted, that is, users cannot use this name for naming other directories.
 This restriction helps to identify a directory being a view of another directory and is used to do automatic routing of users to their views.
 The restriction is enforced in the file system mkdir function implementation.
-The first type of name ".owner.uview.username" is used to create a view for an individual user.
-For example, if bob creates a view for alice, the view will be called ".bob.uview.alice".
+The first type of name '.owner.uview.username' is used to create a view for an individual user.
+For example, if bob creates a view for alice, the view will be called '.bob.uview.alice'.
 The second type is for a user group and the third is for other users.
 Access is controlled to these views, for example, to prevent user cathy from accessing a view for alice, by ACLs set at view creation.
 The period ('.') before the view names keeps them hidden from plain view.
+It is important to note that the view directory is the parent directory which will contain the data to be shared with other users.
+As described in Section 5, shared data can be added to this view directory using the security-by-obfuscation or the POSIX ACLs based method.

-While it would appear that a more elegant way is to create

-the view directories within the owner's home directory (no clutter in /home), it is not feasible for two reasons:
+While it would appear that a more elegant way is to create the view directories within the owner's home directory (no clutter in /home), it is not feasible for two reasons:

-- First, since we use the same nix permission types rwx, in order to provide access to a view directory within owner's home directory, we would be required to give execute permissions on the home directory, which was the original cause of the privacy breach! - Secondly, it is easier to implement the view directory as a sibling to home directory due to the VFS implementation of path lookups.
+- 1 First, since we use the same \nix permission types rwx, in order to provide access to a view directory within owner's home directory, we would be required to give execute permissions on the home directory, which was the original cause of the privacy breach! - 2 Secondly, it is easier to implement the view directory as a sibling to home directory due to the VFS implementation of path lookups.
 VFS looks up a path name dir/child/grand-child in a loop by first looking up child in the directory dir and then looking up grand-child in child.
 For routing alice to her view of bob's directory, the lookup seeking bob in the directory /home just returns the entry for .bob.uview.alice instead.